What the Library Catalog contains:

 Use the facets on the left hand side to further refine your results by date, language, format, etc.

 Truncation and wildcards are not currently supported in basic search.
-Word stemming that includes common suffixes is done automatically for most words.
+Usually, search terms with common suffixes are automatically searched.
 For example, a search for star will include stars, starred and starring.

-Browse through an alphabetical list of authors by name, authors sorted by title, and subjects, to find books and other materials.
+To find books and other materials, browse through an alphabetical list of authors by name, authors sorted by title, and subjects, or browse through a list of related titles by call number.
 Below are some tips and examples for constructing effective browses:

 Author Browse (A-Z) Sorted by Name